null-a/frost/readme.md

 [nextpnr](https://github.com/YosysHQ/nextpnr) and
 the [IceStorm](https://github.com/YosysHQ/icestorm) tools for synthesis, and [tinyprog](https://pypi.org/project/tinyprog/) for programming the board.
-Use e.g. `FW=../firmware/hello/hello.hex make` to run synthesis with a particular firmware.
+Use e.g. `FW=hello make` to run synthesis with a particular firmware.

 ### [`tests`](./tests)